oceanprotocol/operator-engine/README.md

  Only one method of uploading is going to be used.
 Priority is:
   - first IPFS vars are checked.
 If they exists, then IPFS will be used
   - 2nd, AWS vars are checked.
 If they exists, then AWS S3 will be used

+## Usage of IPFS_OUTPUT and IPFS_OUTPUT_PREFIX (IPFS_ADMINLOGS/IPFS_ADMINLOGS_PREFIX)
+   This will allow you to have the following scenarios:
+   1. IPFS_OUTPUT=ipfs.oceanprotocol.com:5001 , IPFS_OUTPUT_PREFIX=ipfs.oceanprotocol.com:8080/ipfs/

+            Port 5001 will be used to call addFIle, but the result will look like ipfs.oceanprotocol.com:8080/ipfs/HASH
+   2. IPFS_OUTPUT=ipfs.oceanprotocol.com:5001 , IPFS_OUTPUT_PREFIX=ipfs://

+            Port 5001 will be used to call addFIle, but the result will look like ipfs://HASH  (you will hide your ipfs deployment)

 ## Running in Development mode